unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 This class inherits from the **GenericAVROArraySerializer.java** (<em>/binning-utilities/src/main/java/com/oculusinfo/binning/io/serialization/</em>) and defines:

-- **getEntrySchemaFile**, which points to a file containing the AVRO description of a single record
+- **getEntrySchemaFile**, which points to a file containing the Avro description of a single record
-- **setEntryValue**, which sets the value of one entry in the list from the AVRO file
+- **setEntryValue**, which sets the value of one entry in the list from the Avro file
-- **getEntryValue**, which retrieves the value of one entry in the list from the AVRO file
+- **getEntryValue**, which retrieves the value of one entry in the list from the Avro file

-The definition of the AVRO schema is located in the following folder, where the **name** is set to *entryType*.
+The definition of the Avro schema is located in the following folder, where the **name** is set to *entryType*.

 <p><em>/tile-examples/twitter-topics/twitter-topics-utilities/src/main/resources/<wbr><strong>twitterTopicEntry.avsc</strong></em></p>